Front Matter Defaults

 defaults section of your

 _config.yml file.
-However, you can choose to override settings from other scope/values pair by specifying a more specific path for the scope.
+You can choose to override settings from other scope/values pair by specifying a more specific path for the scope.

 You can see that in the second to last example above.
 First, we set the default page layout to